 [Special precautions for the disposal of unused product or waste materials, if any.
 Include the information from section 5.5 of the SPC in user-friendly wording.]

-[For MRP/DCP/SRP and national procedures: information on the national collection systems referred to in Article 117, applicable to this veterinary medicinal product, to be completed in accordance with national requirements after conclusion of the MRP/DCP/SRP.
+[For MRP/DCP/SRP and national procedures: information on the national collection systems referred to in Article 117 of Regulation (EU) 2019/6, applicable to this veterinary medicinal product, to be completed in accordance with national requirements after conclusion of the MRP/DCP/SRP.
 Additional national requirements may apply in some Member States and can be included here.]

 [Special precautions and instructions for handling and disposal of used veterinary medicinal product or waste materials derived from such product if appropriate, with explanatory drawings and pictures (if necessary).]